There Isn’t One “Right” Way to Meditate

 - Astrid Fox on Yoga, Mind Rest and Subliminal Soundscapes (2:49)

-- Astrid blogs at Heal Me in the Kitchen and is using the Paleo Autoimmune Protocol to heal her ulcerative colitis.
+- Astrid is the former blogger behind Heal Me in the Kitchen and is using the Paleo Autoimmune Protocol to heal her ulcerative colitis.

 - She has been practicing yoga for over 15 years.
 After receiving her UC diagnosis, she could no longer do the power yoga of her past, but she made sure she still practiced gentle yoga daily for at least 5 minutes.
 She said, “Yoga saved my life.”
 It gave her something to focus on besides the pain and fear, and helped her move forward.
 Over time, her gentle, restorative sessions helped her body become strong again.
 Yoga Download is her favorite yoga resource.

 - Astrid also practices a technique called “mind rest” – where you unplug and put your life on hold for 5-10 minutes.
 She originally learned of this practice from the book, The Creativity Cure.
 She now uses Sound Rx by Anne Angelone for these mind rests.
 Sound Rx is a collection of soundscapes to assist meditation.
 They include music, tibetan bowls, nature sounds, delta wave rhythms for deep relaxation, and subliminal messages designed to help the immune system heal.